 Bolivian interim leader says Morales can’t run in new vote

-Bolivia’s former President Evo Morales cannot run as a candidate in any new elections, but his political party can, the country’s interim leader said Thursday.
+“We want respect,” said Maura Trujillo, a 52-year-old coca farmer who wore a colorful traditional billowing skirt and a hat commonly worn by Quechua women.

+In the capital of La Paz, some gasoline stations ran out of supply because of street blockades in the nearby city of El Alto, a pro-Morales stronghold that is a major distribution point for fuel.

-Jeanine Añez, a Senate deputy leader who claimed the interim presidency, also criticized Mexico’s government for allowing Morales to rally support from asylum in Mexico City.
+Jeanine Añez, a Senate deputy leader who claimed the interim presidency, was moving to establish authority in the turbulent country.
+She announced that Morales could not participate in elections again and criticized Mexico’s government for allowing Morales to rally support from Mexico City.

-“We have to let the Mexican government know that cannot be happening,” said Añez, who says she wants to restore stability in Bolivia but has been accused of a power grab by Morales supporters.
+“We have to let the Mexican government know that cannot be happening,” Añez said.

-In a country gripped by turmoil, it was unclear whether election officials would have to formally bar Morales from running in a new election.

-Bolivia’s first indigenous president resigned on Sunday at military prompting following massive nationwide protests over alleged fraud in an Oct.
-20 election in which he claimed to have won a fourth term in office.
-An Organization of American States audit of the vote found widespread irregularities.

 Much of the opposition to Morales sprang from his refusal to accept a referendum that would have forbidden him from running for a new term.